Supply Chain Sustainability Reporting with Python

 Formula

-Following the protocol of the French Environmental Agency Ademe (Link), the formula to estimate the CO2 emissions of transportation is:
+Following the protocol of the French Environmental Agency Ademe, the formula to estimate the CO2 emissions of transportation is:

 With,

-This formula provides a gross estimation of the CO2 emissions without requiring a high level of granularity of transportation data.
+This formula provides a rough estimate of CO2 emissions without requiring high-granularity transportation data.

-A more accurate approach would be to estimate the CO2 emissions of each delivery considering the model of the vehicle (truck, container carrier, plane or train) and the filling rate.
+A more accurate approach would be to estimate each delivery's CO2 emissions, accounting for the vehicle type (truck, container ship, plane, or train) and the load factor.

 Full code with dummy Data in my Github repository: Link